 Similarly, SPARCL PK assays using IgG as a “drug” were performed.
 Figure 4 shows the representative curve produced from a dilution series of human IgG.

 |Total Error (%RE +%CV)||8.6||6.6||12.5|

 *%RE = Percent relative error; **CV = coefficient of variation

-Lumigen’s SPARCL assay enables simpliﬁed immuno-assay development when paired with the reading at time of injection capabilities of BMG LABTECH micro-plate readers such as the FLUOstar Omega.
-Both the IL-8 and the PK SPARCL assays show acceptable accuracy, precision and total error.
+Lumigen’s SPARCL assay enables simpliﬁed immuno-assay development when paired with the reading at the time of injection capabilities of BMG LABTECH microplate readers such as the FLUOstar Omega.
+Both the IL-8 and the PK SPARCL assays show acceptable accuracy, precision, and total error.
 SPARCL may be formatted for many different assay types including high throughput screening applications.

 ©2015 Lumigen, Inc. All rights reserved.
 Used with permission.
 Lumigen and SPARCL are trademarks of Lumigen, Inc. and are registered in the USPTO.
 Lumigen is a Beckman Coulter company.